Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Conclusion

 \subsection{Acknowledgments}

 We would like to thank S. Renaux-Petel for useful discussions.
 KK thanks G-B. Zhao for discussions on the Fisher matrix.
-KK and GWP are supported by the Leverhulme trust.
-KK and CF are supported by STFC grant ST/H002774/1.
-KK also acknowledges support by the European Research Council.
-SM is supported by CNRS.
+KK and GWP were supported by the Leverhulme trust.
+GWP also acknowledges support from the UK Science and Technology Facilities Council grant number ST/I000976/1.
+KK and CF are supported by the UK Science and Technology Facilities Council grants number ST/K00090/1 and ST/L005573/1.
+SM is supported by CNRS, France.